If you feel that you are in immediate danger, please call 911.

-Title IX prohibits discrimination on the basis of sex (gender).
-Title IX prohibited conduct includes sexual harassment, sexual assault, sexual misconduct, relationship (dating or domestic) violence, and stalking.
+Title IX prohibits discrimination on the basis of sex.
+Title IX prohibited conduct includes sexual harassment, sexual assault, relationship (dating or domestic) violence, and stalking.

 What are WWU’s obligations when it has notice of a Title IX-related incident?

-If the University knows, or should know in the exercise of reasonable care, about sexual harassment including sexual violence that creates a hostile environment, Title IX requires the University to take immediate and appropriate steps to investigate or otherwise determine what occurred (subject to confidentiality considerations).
-If an investigation reveals that sexual harassment, including sexual violence, created a hostile environment, the University must then take prompt and effective steps reasonably calculated to end the sexual harassment or sexual violence, prevent its recurrence and, as appropriate, remedy its effects on the victim and University community.
+If the University knows about sexual harassment, Title IX requires the University to take immediate and appropriate steps to end the conduct, prevent its recurrence and, as appropriate, remedy its effects on the victim and University community.

 Who is WWU’s Title IX Coordinator?

 What are the reporting obligations of WWU employees when they have notice and/or receive a report of a Title IX-related incident?

 All Walla Walla University employees, except for those who have special professional status as defined below, must report all Title IX-related concerns to the Title IX Coordinator.

 Who can I contact if I want to discuss a Title IX-related concern in a confidential manner?